I can’t speak English (YET)!

 The inclusion of a single word, yet, at the end of a limiting belief determines how we frame our limitation.
 Without ‘yet’ the statement reinforces our current state of incompetence and concludes this to be our perpetual status.
 However, when we include ‘yet,’ we acknowledge our current skill deficit and (subconsciously) commit to applying the effort needed the alter this state of being.
 These two mind states are the subject of this month’s blog about having a fixed mindset versus a growth mindset.
 And how learning English with Flowently can put you (as a non-native speaker) in a position to reap the benefits of being in the growth mindset category.

-Challenge for experts
+The language challenge for experts

 After spending years building your professional career to a point where you consider yourself competent, it can be daunting to suddenly be asked to acquire a new skill.
 The fear of possibly losing face or making mistakes can evoke a prevention-focused attitude that causes you to avoid the vulnerability associated with learning something new.
 These feelings are characteristic of a fixed mindset.
 The good news, however, is that these aversive feelings need not persist, especially when the new skill you need to acquire is a new language.
+What are the benefits of learning a new language?
+You get better at multitasking, your general language skills improve and a new world opens up for you.

 Getting older, growing smarter